perihelios/intel8085-assembler-dsl/README.md

 ## Example
-This is a simple (and nonsensical) example showing the use of a handful of mnemonics and registers, and the use of labels:
+This is a simple (and nonsensical) example showing the use of a handful of mnemonics and registers; the use of labels; and a macro declaration and
+invocation:

 ```
 asm {